ncalteen/CHLOE/Documentation/Design/Levels/Level_00_S3.md

 Interact prompts will appear, telling the player each of the basic controls.
 As the player presses each control function, the prompt will change to the next function.

+PROMPT
-- PROMPT: "Press W to move forward"
+> "Press W to move forward"
+>
-- PROMPT: "Press S to move backward"
+> "Press S to move backward"
+>
-- PROMPT: "Press A to strafe left"
+> "Press A to strafe left"
+>
-- PROMPT: "Press D to strafe right"
+> "Press D to strafe right"
+>
-- PROMPT: "Press ESC to open the main menu"
+> "Press ESC to open the main menu"

 ### The Accident